improve-ai/tracker-trainer/README.md

 ## Decision Model Serving

 By default, the *models* S3 bucket is private.
-To enable public model serving, we recommend configuring a CDN, such as AWS CloudFront in front of the *models* S3 bucket.
+To enable public model serving, we recommend configuring a CDN, such as AWS CloudFront, in front of the *models* S3 bucket.